Cameron Brinitzer is a USC-Berggruen Fellow at the Dornsife Center for Science, Technology, and Public Life at the University of Southern California

 Jonathan Liebenau: Reader in Technology Management, Department of Management, London School of Economics, and Associate of the Columbia Institute for Tele-Information at the Columbia University School of Business.

 David Philip Miller: Emeritus Professor of History of Science, School of Humanities & Languages, University of New South Wales, Sydney, Australia.
-Co-editor (with Rob Iliffe) of Annals of Science.
-His new book, The Life and Legend of James Watt, the Great Improver of the Steam Engine will be published by University of Pittsburgh Press in 2019.
+Formerly co-editor (with Rob Iliffe) of Annals of Science.
+His latest book, The Life and Legend of James Watt: Collaboration, Natural Philosophy and the Improvement of the Steam Engine was published by University of Pittsburgh Press in 2019.
+He will shortly publish 'A New Perspective on the Natural Philosophy of Steam in the Long Eighteenth Century and its relation to the Steam Engine', to appear in a Special Issue of Technology and Culture (2020)

 Daniel P. Todes: His book Ivan Pavlov: A Russian Life in Science (Oxford UP 2014) won the Pfizer Prize in 2015.
 He retired in 2017 from Johns Hopkins where he was Professor in the Institute for the History of Medicine, and is still teaching occasionally as Professor Emeritus.
 He is currently collaborating with his wife, Eleonora Filippova, on a new project about the relationship of science and Eastern Orthodox theory and practice in the life of physiologist-psychologist A. A. Ukhtomsky (1875-1942).